LORAZAROL/OrmucoTechTest/README.md

 QC is a non-executable jar, including 2 classes: Cache and LRU_distributed.
 In general, they were similar to the traditional Client-Server structure, as the client requests data from the cache from my understanding.

+QC has some missing/incomplete features.
+The program does not make sure the data across can be strictly real time across regions.
+Also the locality was not included.

 For all three questions, a series of JavaDoc is provided.